amitamrutiya/Study-Notion/README.md

 unstructured and semi-structured data.
 The database stores the course content, user data, and other relevant information related to the platform.

+### Deployment

+This project has been deployed using Docker, Kubernetes, and AWS EKS.
+Docker is used to containerize the application, creating a standalone executable package that includes everything needed to run the application - the code, runtime, libraries, and system tools.
+This ensures that the application runs the same way in every environment.
+Kubernetes, a powerful container orchestration system, is then used to manage these Docker containers.
+It handles tasks like scaling (increasing or decreasing the number of container instances based on demand), self-healing (restarting containers that fail), and rolling updates (gradually updating containers to a new version).

+AWS EKS (Elastic Kubernetes Service) is the specific Kubernetes service used for this project.
+EKS is a managed service that makes it easier to run Kubernetes on AWS, as it eliminates much of the manual configuration and management involved in setting up a Kubernetes cluster.
+It integrates with other AWS services for storage, networking, and security, making it a robust solution for deploying applications at scale.

 ### Architecture Diagram